-In 1984, the Rose Art Museum at Brandeis University (Waltham, MA) organized a two person exhibition of paintings by Gregory Gillespie and William Beckman that traveled to the La Jolla Museum of Contemporary Art in California.
 Subsequently, Gregory Gillespie’s works were shown at museums in Greenville (SC), Wichita (KS), Trenton (NJ), San Francisco (CA), Lincoln (MA), Brooklyn (NY) and Boston (MA).
-In 1991-92, Gregory Gillespie was featured in the traveling exhibition American Realism and Figurative Art 1952-1990 in five Japanese museums.
+In 1991-92, Gregory Gillespie was featured in the exhibition American Realism and Figurative Art 1952-1990, which traveled to five Japanese museums.

 In 1999, the year before his death, the Georgia Museum of Art (Athens) opened a retrospective exhibition of Gregory Gillespie’s work.
 The show traveled to the San Diego Museum of Contemporary Art, the List Visual Art Center (Cambridge, MA), and to the Butler Institute of American Art (Youngstown, OH) where it was on view from January to early March of 2000.

-Gregory Gillespie’s paintings are included in the permanent collections of the Metropolitan Museum of Art, the Whitney Museum of American Art, the Joseph H. Hirshhorn Museum and Sculpture Garden, the Museum of Fine Arts (Boston), the Georgia Museum of Art (Athens), the Virginia Museum of Fine Arts (Richmond), the San Diego Museum of Contemporary Art and the Wichita Art Museum.
+Gregory Gillespie’s paintings are included in the permanent collections of the Metropolitan Museum of Art (NY), the Whitney Museum of American Art (NY), the Joseph H. Hirshhorn Museum and Sculpture Garden (DC), the Museum of Fine Arts (Boston), the Georgia Museum of Art (Athens), the Virginia Museum of Fine Arts (Richmond), the San Diego Museum of Contemporary Art (La Jolla) and the Wichita Art Museum (KS).
 In 1994, Gregory Gillespie received the Augustus St. Gaudens Award from Cooper Union in New York.
 He lived in Massachusetts until his suicide in April of 2000.